Itz-fork/Unzipper-Bot/README.md

 ## Deploy 👀

 Deploying is easy 🤫!
-You can deploy this bot in Heroku or in a VPS ♥️! **Star 🌟 Fork 🍴 and Deploy**
+You can deploy this bot in Heroku or in a linux VPS ♥️! **Star 🌟 Fork 🍴 and Deploy**

-> Note ⚠️
-> This branch is using arch linux.
->
-> But Why 🤔?
-Cuz arch's p7zip package is the only maintained version of [original p7zip](http://p7zip.sourceforge.net/) package with some additional features

 #### With Heroku